nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Project Challenges

-The transition from AB3 to lesSON posed challenges, particularly during the refactoring phase.
 Adapting existing code required meticulous modifications to align with the unique requirements of a flashcard app.
-The primary challenge was to implement changes without introducing bugs or compromising the overall app functionality.
+The main differentiating design consideration was the transition from AB3, which was mainly an information hub, to lesSON which required a 2 stage design so that the user can create and practise cards with ease.

 ### Development Effort

 The development effort invested in lesSON covered various aspects, including feature implementation, refactoring, and quality assurance.
 The team dedicated substantial time to refine and optimize the codebase, ensuring a robust and user-friendly flashcard application.
+Additionally, the presence of the automated codecov bot ensured that the code we pushed was well covered and would flag out any possible flaws in our implementation that was not covered by automated testing.

 ### Achievements

-lesSON stands as a testament to our team's collaborative efforts, resulting in a functional and feature-rich flashcard app.
 Noteworthy achievements include successful CRUD operations, dual-phase learning, spaced repetition, and additional user-centric features.

 ### Comparison with AB3

 lesSON differentiates itself from AB3 by introducing a more dynamic and engaging learning experience.
 The two-phase structure, combined with features like difficulty settings and prioritized card ordering, positions lesSON as a more advanced and versatile educational tool.
+We introduced the element of spaced repetition so that our users can benefit the most from the studying experience.
+Additionally, we also include an auto priority system that would place cards that required more attention at the very front so that users can practise them more often.

 ### Conclusion

 The successful transformation of AB3 into lesSON highlights the team's adaptability and technical expertise.
 Overcoming challenges, especially during the refactoring phase, demonstrates our commitment to delivering a robust and innovative flashcard application.
+Despite the similar looking UI, much of the consideration and design implementation went towards brainstorming how the 2 stages were to be implemented such that they complement each other and were intuitive to the user.